Whether you are a first-time or seasoned visitor, finding where to stay in Tokyo can be overwhelming.

-With so many neighborhoods and hotels to choose from, it can take time to decide on the perfect places to stay in Tokyo.
-In this guide, I provide an overview of where to stay in Tokyo, helping you make an informed decision about your accommodations.
+In this guide, I provide an overview of best places to stay in Tokyo, helping you make an informed decision about your accommodations.

 Best hotels in Tokyo, Japan